jadetrue/jadetrue-website/posts/carbon-hack-22.md

 The objective of this Hackathon was to build the most **innovative** carbon-aware software solution using the Green Software Foundation's [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk); with Intel, UBS, Goldman Sachs, Microsoft, Accenture and more as judges!!

 Ahead I went and looked for a project where I could contribute some of my skills and also throw myself into a new project, after being made redundant!
 I found an idea that I liked the sound of and applied it to be a part of this solution.
 Upon being accepted, we formed a team of 3 and had a Kick-Off (KO) call to discuss our ideas!
-[Jonathan](https://github.com/jonparker) being the brains of the operation, led the team and discussed his initial thoughts and away we went.
+[Jonathan](https://github.com/jonparker) being the brains of the operation, led the team and discussed his initial thoughts and away we went along with [Abdul](https://github.com/mr-loop-1).

 ## What problem does your idea solve?